net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 **Dynamic Network Surgery for Efficient DNNs**.
 Guo et al., NIPS.
 2016 - _Kaushalya_ {: .notice}
 > This paper was [presented](https://papers.nips.cc/paper/6165-dynamic-network-surgery-for-efficient-dnns) as a poster at NIPS 2016.
 Two operations: pruning and splicing (recovery of pruned connections) are performed in a continuous manner.
 Connections are pruned based on the magnitude of their weights.
+Authors claim a 17.7X compression rate for AlexNet.

 **Compressing Convolutional Neural Networks in the Frequency Domain**.
 Chen et al., KDD.
 2016 - _Hoang_ {: .notice}